succlz123/DeepCo/README.md

 </p>

 A Chat Client for LLMs, written in Compose Multiplatform.
-Target supports API providers such as OpenRouter, Anthropic, OpenAI, DeepSeek, Coze, Dify, Google Gemini, etc. You can also configure any OpenAI-compatible API or use native models via LM Studio/Ollama.
+Target supports API providers such as OpenRouter, Anthropic, Grok, OpenAI, DeepSeek, Coze, Dify, Google Gemini, etc. You can also configure any OpenAI-compatible API or use native models via LM Studio/Ollama.

-> [!IMPORTANT]
-> (Only the Official DeepSeek Provider & Official Google Gemini Provider are currently supported)

 ## Feature